PHD and MA REQUIREMENTS

 PhD students in Composition and Rhetoric take 27 credit hours of coursework (at least 18 in Rhetoric and Composition) and 24 hours of dissertation work for a total of at least 51 hours.
 In addition to the core courses listed above, PhD students select at least 2 of the following 3 courses:

 - Theories of Difference

 - Visual Rhetoric

 - Digital Revolution and Convergence Culture

-Other required courses include several 1-hour options at their appropriate times (e.g., pedagogy, reading group, post-prelims, interviews, workshops).
-After their coursework is complete, PhD students must pass a written preliminary examination with an oral defense in 4 areas: Rhetoric, Composition, Speciality Area, and Minor area.
+Other courses include special topics and several 1-hour options (e.g., pedagogy, reading group, post-prelims, interviews, workshops).
+After their coursework is complete, PhD students must pass a written preliminary examination with an oral defense in 3 areas: Rhetoric, Composition, and Minor area of specialization.
 They must also complete and defend a dissertation.

 MA Specific Requirements